-If you were injured in a car accident due to another person’s negligence, it is important to understand the settlement process.
-An experienced car accident attorney can guide you through the process of settling an Omaha car accident case.
+It is important to understand the settlement process if you were injured in a car accident due to another person’s negligence.
+An Omaha car accident lawyer can guide you through the process of settling an Omaha car accident case.
 With their help, you can make sure you get the compensation you are entitled to.

 Determining Whether to Settle

 The client is the one to decide whether to settle, or whether to go to trial, after receiving sound counsel from their attorney.
 There are many factors to consider when making the decision to settle or go to trial.
 One of the reasons why someone might settle rather than going to trial is if the amount of money offered is close to what he or she believes is fair and equitable.
 If the prospects of going to a jury trial for a few days or longer to get the same or less is not worth the effort a person may also decide to settle.